-The United Nations' International Maritime Organization, (the "IMO"), has adopted the International Convention for the Prevention of Pollution from Ships, 1973, as modified by the Protocol of 1978 relating thereto (collectively referred to as MARPOL 73/78 and herein as "MARPOL").
+The IMO has adopted MARPOL.
 MARPOL entered into force on October 2, 1983.
-It has adopted regulations that set forth pollution prevention requirements applicable to dry bulk carriers.
 These regulations have been adopted by over 150 nations, including many of the jurisdictions in which our vessels operate.
 MARPOL sets forth pollution-prevention requirements applicable to drybulk carriers, among other vessels, and is divided into six Annexes, each of which regulates a different source of pollution.
 Annex I relates to oil leakage or spilling; Annexes II and III relate to harmful substances carried, in bulk, in liquid or packaged form, respectively; Annexes IV and V relate to sewage and garbage management, respectively; and Annex VI relates to air emissions.
 Annex VI was separately adopted by the IMO in September 1997.